The quick start guide for analyzing Fiber-seq data

 to preserve the CpG and m6A information in the output BAM file.

-We recommend using WhatsHap for phasing ONT data.
+If you do want to do phasing we recommend using WhatsHap for phasing ONT data.
 Please see their documentation for more information.

 After this point, you will have a Fiber-seq BAM file that is compatible with all the extraction commands in fibertools